FabricMC/fabric-docs/develop/commands/basics.md

 @[code lang=java highlight={3} transcludeWith=:::required_command](@/reference/latest/src/main/java/com/example/docs/command/ExampleModCommands.java)
 @[code lang=java transcludeWith=:::execute_required_command](@/reference/latest/src/main/java/com/example/docs/command/ExampleModCommands.java)

-This command will only execute if the source of the command is a level 2 operator at a minimum, including command blocks.
+This command will only execute if the source of the command is a moderator at a minimum, including command blocks.
 Otherwise, the command is not registered.

-This has the side effect of not showing this command in tab completion to anyone who is not a level 2 operator.
+This has the side effect of not showing this command in tab completion to anyone who is not a moderator.
 This is also why you cannot tab-complete most commands when you do not enable cheats.

 ### Sub Commands {#sub-commands}